tommyknows/bachelor-thesis/Proposals/fgo.md

 A list-implementation without generics could be done with the help of the compiler (as maps and slices currently do already, too).

+## Further Ideas and Notes

+Functional Go files would likely have the file ending `.fgo`.
+It would be nice if a project, maybe even a single package, could consist of both `.go` and `.fgo` files, with zero interoperability overhead.

+Once bootstrapped, the compiler optimisations could maybe also be (re)written in Functional Go.